Best Toaster Oven

 In our testing, we set each oven to three different temperatures and monitored the thermometers for 30 minutes to see at which temperature each oven reached equilibrium.
 The Breville Smart Oven, its sibling the Smart Oven Air, the KitchenAid, Breville Mini Smart Oven were the rock stars of this metric, all earning the top score of 9 out of 10.
 The Breville Smart Oven settled in at exactly 350˚ and 400˚ when set to those temperatures.
 When set to 450˚ it ran just 5˚ hot.
 The Smart Oven Air turned in a similar performance, generally staying within 3˚ of its set temperature.
 The KitchenAid also hit exactly 350˚ when set to that temperature and ran only 5˚ hot when set to 400˚ and 450˚.
 Despite being more susceptible to temperature fluctuations due to its small size, the Mini Smart Oven was always within 10˚ of the temperature we set it to.

-Also earning a 4 out of 10, the BLACK+DECKER Extra Wide Crisp N' Bake consistently ran hot in our testing.
+The BLACK+DECKER Extra Wide Crisp N' Bake consistently ran hot in our testing.
 Somewhat frustratingly, this temperature discrepancy was not consistent — sometimes the actual temperature was just 5˚ above the set temperature, while at other times it was as much as 50˚ hotter.

 The Cuisinart performed similarly but in the other direction.
 It ran 25˚ hot when set to 350˚ and 400˚, and 20 ˚ hot when set to 450˚.
 The Oster Countertop, and the Panasonic FlashXpress brought up the rear in this metric.
-The Oster ran very hotly at all temperatures.
+The Oster ran very hot at all temperatures.
 It was 30˚ hot when set to 350˚, 50˚ hot when set to 400˚, and 55˚ hot when set to 450˚.
 The FlashXpress heated up almost instantly but also ran hot.
 It was 20˚ over when set to 350˚, and 50˚ above when set to 425˚ (we had to adjust our test for the FlashXpress because its temperature presets are based on the Celsius scale).
 The Calphalon Quartz Heat consistently ran 15˚ cold in all of our tests, so while it isn't accurate, it is at least consistent.

 The quicker preheat times of toaster ovens when compared to conventional ovens make them a perfect avenue for quelling late-night hunger pangs by pulling a frozen pizza out of the freezer.
 Most of our frozen food testing focused on this staple.
 We consumed possibly dangerous amounts of dough and cheese to find which ovens produced the crispiest crusts and gooiest mozzarella.
 We also threw in some frozen tater tots for good measure, as these ovens are also great for a quick hit of warm comfort food when it's needed.

 The quick and easy convenience of frozen foods aligns perfectly with the strong suits of the Panasonic Flash Express.
-In our tests it managed to prep frozen pizzas to near perfection in barley a third of the time it took other ovens to do so.
+In our tests, it managed to prep frozen pizzas to near perfection in barley a third of the time it took other ovens to do so.
 The biggest downside is that this tiny oven can only accommodate a 9-inch pizza, not a full 12-inch pie.
-To make matters worse, 9-inch frozen pizzas are hard to come by in most grocery stores, so chances are you'll be settling for a 6-inch pie.
+Unfortunately, 9-inch frozen pizzas are hard to come by in most grocery stores, so chances are you'll be settling for a 6-inch pie.
 However, if you tend to eat a lot of frozen food and don't like the inherent sogginess of prepping such foods in a microwave, the Panasonic Flash Express is a fantastic choice.